ianmorgan/event-store/docs/index.md

 ### PayloadEvent

-This include the 'payload' key which holds any additional data captured with the event.
+This includes the 'payload' key, which holds any additional data captured with the event.

 ```json
 {